Learn from Qualified Experienced Instructors

 To contact Sheri, call 902.484.0188 or email [email protected].

-Jennifer Stuart, BSc, MT - Executive Director
+Jennifer Stuart, BSc, MT - Executive Director and Alumni Services

 Her career has always been a balance of teaching and practicing massage therapy.
-She began this career in Calgary, Alberta, where she practiced with a multi-disciplinary team at a chronic pain research centre while providing instruction and curriculum development at four different private and community colleges in their Massage Therapy Diploma programs.
+She began her career in Calgary, Alberta, where she practiced with a multi-disciplinary team at a chronic pain research centre while providing instruction and curriculum development at four different private and community colleges in their Massage Therapy Diploma programs.

 Jenn moved her family back to Nova Scotia in 1999 and she has been a member of the CCMH Halifax team since 2001.
 She has been the owner of two successful clinics and officially 'retired her hands' in 2008.
 As well as being the Executive Director of CCMH Halifax, Jenn continues to provide instruction or assistance for a variety of courses both online/onsite program and the regular programs at CCMH.